 Have a plan for a rainy day too.
 Make sure you have backup plans just in case something gets canceled, or the weather isn’t great.
 Museums are great for rainy days.

 Although knowing Japanese isn’t a must, knowing the basic please and thank you can go a long way.
-There’s a lot of things you’ll find in English, especially in Tokyo, such as English menus, signs, and more.
+There are a lot of things you’ll find in English, especially in Tokyo, such as English menus, signs, and more.
 Regardless, studying a little conversational Japanese wouldn’t hurt.

 Sharing is Caring